A Guide for Buying Property

-You will find our contact and registration details by clicking on the Contact Us link.
+You will also find our contact and registration details by clicking on the Contact Us link.

-Hudsons operate across the West End of London including some of the most desirable residential areas in the capital.
-We’ve compiled some useful Central London Area Guides to help you get a better flavour for the kind of lifestyle you can expect in different neighbourhoods.
+Hudsons Property operates across London’s West End including some of the most desirable residential areas in the capital.
+Below are some handy Central London Area Guides to help you get a better flavour of the kind of lifestyle you can expect in different neighbourhoods in 2023.

 If you are looking for city living but prefer a green and tranquil part of Central London, beautiful Bloomsbury with leafy Bloomsbury Square, Russell Square and Bedford Square offers the best of all worlds.
-Once home to world-famous literary figures including Charles Dickens and Virginia Woolf, the area is blessed with an abundance of history and art heritage.
-The British Museum and several University of London colleges are within walking distances.
-It’s a high culture place to live while still maintaining a village-like feel.
+Once home to world-famous literary figures such as Charles Dickens and Virginia Woolf, this area is blessed with an abundance of history and art heritage.
+The British Museum and several University of London colleges are within easy walking distance.
+It’s a high-culture place to live while still maintaining a village-like feel.

-Located in the heart of Central London and a hotspot for Londoners and tourists alike, Covent Garden is home to world-class restaurants and bars, museums and theatres, the Royal Opera House and many cultural experiences.
-It’s a vibrant atmosphere with a rich historical heritage and a diverse mix of period and modern residential property in a broad range of architectural styles.
-Recent substantial investment has breathed new life into the area and brought this part of London to the attentional international investors.
+Located in the heart of Central London and a hotspot for Londoners and tourists alike, Covent Garden is home to world-class restaurants and bars, museums and theatres, the Royal Opera House and many more cultural experiences.
+There’s a vibrant atmosphere with a rich historical heritage and a diverse mix of period and modern residential properties in a broad range of architectural styles.
+Recent substantial investment has breathed new life into the area and brought this part of London to the attention of discerning international investors.

-Awarded the title of ‘best place to live in London’ by the Sunday Times, Fitzrovia offers a huge mix of properties ranging from contemporary flats and modern buildings to historic Georgian houses, many of which have been converted into separate apartments.
-It’s a friendly and bustling neighbourhood and home to many of the capital’s creative industries with an ambience that’s more laid back than Soho.
-There’s an eclectic restaurant scene and beautiful residential streets, all of which makes Fitzrovia a bit of a hidden gem.
+Awarded the title of ‘best place to live in London’ by the Sunday Times, Fitzrovia offers a huge mix of properties ranging from contemporary flats and modern buildings to historic Georgian houses, many of which have been converted into beautiful apartments.
+It’s a friendly and bustling neighbourhood and home to many of the capital’s creative industries but has a more relaxed vibe compared with Soho.
+There’s an eclectic restaurant scene and beautiful residential streets, all of which make Fitzrovia a bit of a hidden gem in the capital.

-Depending on the market, viewing as many properties as you can within your price range will give you the best knowledge of values in your chosen area.
-In a buoyant market, stock can go quickly which requires quick decision making and often with minimal choice.
+Depending on the market, we recommend that you view as many properties as you can within your price range to get the best overview of values in your chosen area.
+In a buoyant market, stock can go quickly which requires quick decision-making and often with minimal choice.

-We recommend that you check out the location of the property at different times of the day and night.
-This allows you to know exactly what the neighbourhood is like and can avoid an expensive mistake to purchase a property in a location that doesn’t suit your lifestyle.
+We also recommend that you check out the location of the property at different times of the day and night.
+This allows you to know exactly what the neighbourhood is like and can avoid the potentially expensive mistake of investing in a property in a location that doesn’t suit your lifestyle.